Back to Kora Blog

 • Contact the person directly to verify it’s legitimate.

-• Be cautious before sharing any personal or organizational information.
+• Be cautious before sharing any personal or organisational information.

-• Follow your organization’s security policies for handling suspicious correspondences.
+• Follow your organisation’s security policies for handling suspicious correspondences.

 • Never act on emotion and take the time to verify the request is legitimate.